 How much big yarn do I need to make a blanket?

-The weight of the yarn is important too.
-The heavier textured blankets can use anywhere from twelve to sixteen ounces in each square yard.
-This means that an adult-sized afghan for instance could use up to one hundred and fifty-six ounces (seven and a half pounds) in total!
+The weight of the yarn is essential too.
+The heavier textured blankets can use twelve to sixteen ounces in each square yard.
+This means that an adult-sized afghan, for instance, could use up to one hundred and fifty-six ounces (seven and a half pounds) in total!
 That’s about fourteen skeins of eight-ounce yarn!
-So when deciding what size blanket you want to make and how many colors your design will include, keep in mind that you will need a lot of yarn.
+So when deciding what size blanket you want to make and how many colors your design will include, remember that you will need a lot of yarn.
 So, it may be easier and less expensive to purchase all the yarn you’ll need for your project at once.
-You’re in luck because Amazon is currently running offers on such as this heavily discounted yarn for your project
+You’re lucky because Amazon is currently running offers such as this heavily discounted yarn for your project.

-If you’re making a baby blanket, one skein each of ten colors should do nicely.
-If you’re making an afghan or bedspread, buy twice as much (or even three times as much) because most likely some colors will run out before others do.
-That way you don’t have to stop partway through your project because there isn’t any more of one color left!
-We have found this very easy yarn calculator which will give you a pretty accurate idea of how much yarn you’ll need depending on the design and the size of your project.
+If you’re making a baby blanket, one skein of each of the ten colors should do nicely.
+If you’re making an afghan or bedspread, buy twice as much (or even three times as much) because, most likely, some colors will run out before others do.
+That way, you don’t have to stop partway through your project because there isn’t any more of one color left!
+We have found this very easy yarn calculator, which will give you a pretty accurate idea of how much yarn you’ll need depending on your project’s design and size.

 How many balls of yarn do I need for a blanket?

-Once again, it will depend on the weight of yarn you use, the pattern as well as the size of course.
+Once again, it will depend on the weight of yarn you use, the pattern, and the size of course.
 Let’s take the example of a baby blanket:

 The blanket’s dimensions are 36″ wide by 42″ long.
 For gauge, I use 4 stitches per inch in garter stitch.
 When working out my calculations I round up to the nearest whole number because I know there will be some variability due to the exact stitch counts and it is probably better to be safe than sorry!